folutade/KnowThatYouAnointed/content/posts/kendrick-lamar-purple-hearts.md

 #### "While I'm crying, I clean the feet of the sweet Jesus" > Parallels to Mr. Morale

-* The story of the prostitute who cried as she cleaned Jesus’s feet has numerous parallels to the state in which Kendrick finds himself throughout Mr. Morale & the Big Steppers.
+* The story of the prostitute who cried as she cleaned Jesus’s feet has numerous parallels to the state in which Kendrick finds himself throughout *Mr. Morale & the Big Steppers*.

 * Much like the prostitute, Kendrick’s experience of living in poverty eventually led him to a degree of sexual promiscuity which was destructive to his relationships and caused him to distance himself from God.